Boorley Green Traffic Calming

 Following the feedback received during the 2023 public engagement, most of the measures proposed will be developed further with the aim of progressing each to delivery.
 The response to the engagement provided helpful insights and suggestions, and the measures will be amended in line with these comments.

-The measures could begin construction in early 2026, depending on the progression of the detailed design, contractor availability for construction and the scheme receiving formal approval for delivery.
+Works expected to start late summer / autumn 2026, depending on the progression of the detailed design, contractor availability for construction and the scheme receiving formal approval for delivery.

 The proposal at the Wallace Avenue and Maddoxford Lane junction will not be progressed due to a lack of public support, in addition to technical and practical concerns with the measure.
 This junction may be reassessed in the future and progressed as a separate scheme if a suitable solution is identified.